 WHEN YOU’RE PLAYING in the wind, you always have two clubs in mind before a shot.
 At least I do, and I did consider a 9-iron on the approach to the 72nd hole.
 The pin was about 20 yards back; it was between a 9 and an 8.
 I wound up using 8-iron, and I don’t second-guess myself there.
 I don’t know what would have happened had I hit 9-iron, but I don’t feel like it was a mistake.

-__JACK AND BARBARA__were there in 1994, after I'd lost.
+JACK AND BARBARA were there in 1994, after I’d lost [Watson was one off the lead entering the final round but shot a closing 74 to finish T-11].
 We went to the little pitch-and-putt course right in front of the Turnberry Hotel.
-We played until we couldn't see much anymore, just us and our wives, having a good time.
-We didn't keep score or anything, and there were no winners or losers.
+We played until we couldn’t see much anymore, just us and our wives, having a good time.
+We didn’t keep score or anything, and there were no winners or losers.
 Just having a good time.

 AS MUCH AS IT HURT ME to lose this year, I could also feel how people there felt.
 It would have been a great story for you guys.
 When I came into the press tent after and saw all those long faces, that’s why I said, “This ain’t a funeral.”